navuboy/ddpg_biped/README.md

 <strong><a href="https://goo.gl/1hwqJy*">Project video</a></strong>

-**Note:** A stable bipedal walking was acheived after training the model using a <strong>Nvidia GeForce GTX 1050 Ti GPU</strong> enabled system for over 41 hours.
-The visualization for the horizontal boom(attached to the waist) is turned off.
+<p align="justify">**Note:** A stable bipedal walking was acheived after training the model using a <strong>Nvidia GeForce GTX 1050 Ti GPU</strong> enabled system for over 41 hours.
+The visualization for the horizontal boom(attached to the waist) is turned off.</p>

 ## References:
 <ol>